apisnetworks/apiscp-docs/docs/admin/SSL.md

 SSL is provided through [Let's Encrypt](https://letsencrypt.org), a free domain-validated SSL service.
 ApisCP v3.1 implements ACME v2 protocol, which supports both domain and wildcard SSL certificates as well as DNS, HTTP, and ALPN validation methods.
 ALPN is not used as a challenge method at this time.

+Issuance attempts to protect itself from failures by applying IP verification and allowing hostnames to be removed from the set ("strict mode") if it would satisfy issuance.
+These behaviors may be configured globally in [config.ini](Tuneables.md) or per-account via Account > Settings > SSL.

 ## Initial setup

 ApisCP will attempt to request SSL for the server at install time.
 A resolvable hostname and valid email address are necessary to register with Let's Encrypt.
 ApisCP does not provide a method to bootstrap DNS for a server at installation.
 If SSL cannot be acquired at install time, a self-signed certificate is used in the interim.